pywbem/pywbemtools/docs/pywbemcli/commands.rst

 The ``instance invokemethod`` command invokes a CIM method on the specified instance and displays the return value and any output parameters.

+The command format is:
+    pywbemcli [GENERAL-OPTIONS] instance invokemethod ``INSTANCENAME`` [COMMAND-OPTIONS]

+.. index:: pair: INSTANCENAME argument; instance invokemethod

-The specification of the instance name (INSTANCENAME argument) is documented in the section :ref:`Specifying the INSTANCENAME command argument`.
+The specification of the instance name (``INSTANCENAME`` argument) is documented in the section :ref:`Specifying the INSTANCENAME command argument`.

 Input parameters for the method can be specified with the ``--parameter``/``-p``